The JP Morgan Cyber Attack

 Transcript and Speech on the JP Morgan Cyber Attack - by Cybersecurity expert & Venture Capital Investor, Ross Blankenship

-"So, the J.P.
-Morgan cyber attack was one of the largest in the sense of not just, sort of, volume of people's data that was stolen but it was in terms of the impact.
+The J.P.
+Morgan cyber attack was one of the largest in the sense of not just the volume of people's data that was stolen, but it was in terms of the impact.
 This cyber attack on JP Morgan Chase took place in the spring of 2014.
-The way in which the attackers, who they believe are potentially Russian-backed state sponsored cyber attackers, were able to attack were first, they stole the employee credentials for one of the IT specialists at JP Morgan.
+The way in which the attackers, who they believe are potentially Russian-backed state sponsored cyber attackers, were able to attack were first.
+They stole the employee credentials for one of the IT specialists at JP Morgan.
 Once they stole this person's credentials, they were able to log into a server.

 So, it's a pretty big attack on the American soil.
-The implication here is 2 fold.
+The implication here is two-fold.
 On one hand, JP Morgan was actually spending up to 250 million dollars a year on cyber security.
 That's a lot of money even though JP Morgan has a market cap in the billions of dollars.
 250 million dollars in a lot of money and that's a solid commitment, but simple mistakes can have a huge impact.
-In our book Cyber Nation, we talk about simple cybersecurity recommendations for companies.
-Some that you often times over look.
+In our book Cyber Nation, we talk about simple cybersecurity recommendations for companies, some that you often times over look.
 I think that's the moral, the lesson of this story behind JP Morgan.
-It can still happen, and sometimes, don't overlook the small details.
-Those can come back to bite you."
+It can still happen, and don't overlook the small details; those can come back to bite you.